 How the sector you work in can affect your IR35 status

 At present it all depends on whether you contract for public or private sector clients:

-Public: The rules used to match those for the Private sector, but April 2017 saw IR35 reforms introduced to all contractors working only in the public sector.
+Public: The rules used to match those for the Private sector, but April 2017 saw IR35 changes introduced to all contractors working only in the public sector.
 Your IR35 status is now determined by your end client, meaning it’s their responsibility to determine whether you’re inside or outside of IR35.
 They must also carry the tax implications should they determine your status incorrectly.
-If found inside IR35, you’ll be taxed at source.
+If found inside IR35, you’ll be taxed at the source.
 Evidence suggests that this has had a negative impact on the industry, causing firms to insist their contractors trade under an Umbrella agreement to relieve the burden of payroll and other administrative duties.
 For this reason, some contractors have avoided Public Sector roles.

 What’s happened recently and how have Limited Company contractors been affected?

 The decision was made in the 2018 Autumn Budget that reforms for IR35 for the Private sector will be rolled out in April 2021, to bring the rules in line with the Public sector.
 Many contractors are concerned about how this will affect their contracting careers, but it’s worth remembering that there are expert IR35 contractor accountants out there who are on hand to help.

 From April 2021 all contractors IR35 status will no longer be their responsibility, and will only be determined by the client / agency / end hirer.
 More details of how this is likely to be implemented should be forthcoming in budget statements in 2019.

 How can you prepare for April 2021?

 When major IR35 legislation changes occur it’s important to understand how you’re personally affected, as such changes could influence the clients and agencies you choose to contract for.
 Get it wrong and your take home pay could be greatly affected.